boisgera/bitstream/mkdocs/contributing.md

 The Documentation
 --------------------------------------------------------------------------------

-The documentation is build with [MkDocs](http://www.mkdocs.org/) and its [Material](https://squidfunk.github.io/mkdocs-material/) theme.
+The documentation is built with [MkDocs](http://www.mkdocs.org/) and its [Material](https://squidfunk.github.io/mkdocs-material/) theme.
 Install them with: